 If you’re in the market for a smaller project, try an accessory like these speckled boot cuffs.
 Speckled yarn is so trendy right now.
 You can dye your own, or you can probably even find a skein at your favorite yarn supplier.

-Photo via Bluprint member Knitterella
+Photo via Craftsy member Knitterella

 To make the chevron stand out in this infinity scarf, you might want to pair your hand-dyed yarn with a solid color.
 The hand-dyed yarn can do the gradient work in between.
 This pattern also comes with a cowl option.

-Photo via Bluprint member Wildflower Knits
+Photo via Craftsy member Wildflower Knits

 8. Gradient Color Block Tee